sixP-NaraKa/chatty/README.md

 Possible TODOs:

-- add pagination to chats, e.g. via a button to load more messages or infinite scrolling
 - file sharing
 - group voice chats (not sure if the current implementation would support this to some degree already)